 Josh’s courageous battle touched the hearts of everyone who heard his story.

 Behind the scenes – family grief

 I have been reflecting on Josh’s courage to fight on for eighteen months, and the courage of other children (including my own) to continue to battle against the odds, and the impact that this has on families.

-Many people never see or understand the constant battle that happens for near drowning survivors and their families.
+Many people never see or understand the constant battle that happens for non-fatal drowning survivors and their families.
 They have to deal with an ongoing process of grief and the prospect of losing their child again.
 While reflecting on how this is I found an excellent article by Deborah Tiel Millard on a grieving process.

 Deborah wrote the article for E-Zine “Complex Child”.
-While Deborah’s child did not have a near drowning, Deborah and her family battled for eight years with the complex needs of chronically ill child and she explains the grieving process better than I could.
+While Deborah’s child did not have a non-fatal drowning, Deborah and her family battled for eight years with the complex needs of a chronically ill child and she explains the grieving process better than I could.
 So for an insight into the lives of families living with children with complex medical needs please read: A Process of Grief: The Reality of Grieving a Child with Complex Health Care Needs.

 The sad statistics on child drowning

 Drowning is one of the leading causes of death for children aged 0-4 in most developed countries like Australia, New Zealand the USA etc. For every child that dies as a result of drowning many more are admitted to hospital following a non-fatal drowning and around one-quarter of these children will sustain a brain injury that leaves them with disabilities for life.

 The situation is even worse in developing countries where many thousands of children lose their lives due to drowning every year.

 The best way to avoid these tragedies is through education and awareness.
 You can help us in these efforts by joining the Samuel Morris Foundation email list.
 The Foundation newsletter includes updates on what is happening in drowning prevention and provides links to practical tools and sites that you can share with your friends and family to help keep our children safe.